-Clarke University is pleased to offer Fine Arts Scholarships for excellence in performance to students who major in art, drama or music.
+Clarke University is pleased to offer Fine Arts Scholarships for excellence in performance to students who major in art, graphic design, drama or music.
 Award amounts are determined after a portfolio review.

 Candidates must also apply to and be accepted for admission to Clarke, preferably prior to the portfolio review.

 Eligible candidates must complete the admissions process and gain acceptance by February 15, 2016 for priority consideration.

 Students competing for a Fine Arts Scholarship in art must submit a portfolio of 12-15 of their best artworks to the Clarke University Art Department.
 These works should be original and demonstrate the student's abilities in drawing, color, design and any specific area of interest.
 Two- and three-dimensional examples should be submitted and presented in person or by digital portfolio if unable to visit campus.
 Strength in diversity is a plus.
 Faculty welcome seeing artwork created outside of class projects that demonstrate personal initiative, creativity and/or volunteerism and extra-curricular interests.

 Portfolio reviews may be scheduled with the Clarke University Admissions Office by calling toll-free (800)383-2345 or locally (563)588-6316.
 If a student is unable to visit Clarke and compete for a Fine Arts Talent Award, the student may make other arrangements by contacting the Clarke Admissions Office.

 Clarke University Department of Art and Art History

 Best Works Portfolio includes 12-20 artworks